kancheng/kan-cs-report-in-2022/DMSASD/final/arsenal-material.md

 Bibliography

 ```
+@inproceedings{rossler2019faceforensics++,
+  title={Faceforensics++: Learning to detect manipulated facial images},
+  author={Rossler, Andreas and Cozzolino, Davide and Verdoliva, Luisa and Riess, Christian and Thies, Justus and Nie{\ss}ner, Matthias},
+  booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision},
+  pages={1--11},
+  year={2019}
+}
 ```

 63. Korshunov P, Marcel S. Deepfakes: A new threat to face recognition?
 Assessment and detection. arXiv preprint arXiv:1812.08685, 2018.

+Korshunov, P., & Marcel, S. (2018).
+Deepfakes: a new threat to face recognition? assessment and detection. arXiv preprint arXiv:1812.08685.

 Link : https://arxiv.org/abs/1812.08685